-One of New Zealand's largest natural harbours, it is home to the country's biggest export port, the Port of Tauranga.
-Windsurfers and jet skiers seek action while yachts and launches cruise the harbour.
+Te Awanui or Tauranga Harbour, is a regional treasure.
+It is one of New Zealand's largest natural harbours and is home to the country's biggest export port, the port of Tauranga.

 Tangata Whenua of Tauranga Moana

-Tauranga Harbour or Te Awanui which is the Maori name for it, is a physical and spiritual symbol of identity for all whanau, hapu and iwi living in the harbour catchment area.
+Tauranga Harbour is a physical and spiritual symbol of identity for all whanau, hapū and iwi living in the area.

 Ngāti Ranginui are the descendants of ancestors who arrived on the Takitimu Waka and settled in Tauranga Moana.
 Over many generations, these ancestors and their descendants established villages, fortifications, burial grounds, fishing areas and forest places.
 Ngāti Ranginui has 10 affiliated hapū and marae, located between Katikati and Waimapu.

 Ngāi Te Rangi

 Ngāi Te Rangi is a Mataatua tribe, with a rich history which began from our journeys from the East Coast.
 After many battles, Ngāi Te Rangi resided in Whangarā, then Opotiki, and through intermarriage and many gruelling battles, finally settled in Tauranga Moana.
 This historical journey is known as Te Heke o Rangihouhiri.

 Ngāi Te Rangi have 11 operative Marae and 11 affiliated Hapu located as far north as Katikati through to Te Tumu in the east and on the islands of Matakana, Tuhua, Motiti and Rangiwaea.
 It is the largest of the three Iwi that have settled in the Tauranga Moana.